Frosty the Snowman (TV special): Plot

-As the train continues northward, Frosty sees that Karen cannot withstand the freezing boxcar.
+As the train continues northward, Karen starts to get hypothermia and Frosty realizes she cannot withstand the extremely cold temperatures.
 When the train stops to let a passenger train pass, the group disembarks in search of somewhere to warm Karen, with Hinkle following in pursuit.
-By nightfall, Frosty and Hocus struggle to bring an unconscious Karen through the forest.
+By nightfall, Frosty and Hocus struggle to bring Karen through the forest.
 Hocus asks the forest animals to build a campfire for Karen, which they succeed in doing.
-Fearing that the fire will not be good enough, Frosty decides to look for Santa Claus, whom they assume can save Karen and bring him to the North Pole.
-While Hocus searches for Santa, Professor Hinkle arrives, and Karen and Frosty flee and stumble upon a greenhouse that the latter enters to warm up Karen, only for Hinkle to arrive and lock them both inside.
+Fearing that the fire will not be good enough, Frosty decides to look for Santa Claus, whom he assumes can save Karen and bring him to the North Pole.
+While Hocus searches for Santa, Professor Hinkle arrives and puts out Karen's fire.
+Karen and Frosty flee and arrive at a greenhouse, which Frosty brings Karen inside to warm up.
+Hinkle arrives and shuts the door, locking them inside.

-Hocus leads Santa to the greenhouse, only to find Karen crying over an already melted Frosty.
-Santa comforts her, explaining that Frosty is made of Christmas snow and will return every winter.
-He then opens the door and the winter wind revives Frosty.
-As they are about to put the hat on his head, Hinkle demands his hat back.
-Santa intervenes and threatens to never bring him another Christmas present if he reclaims the hat.
-After Hinkle runs home to write his apologies, hoping to get a new hat for Christmas, Santa brings Frosty back to life, drops Karen off at her house, and takes Frosty to the North Pole, promising that he will return every year with the magical Christmas snow.
+By the time Hocus and Santa arrive at the greenhouse, Frosty has melted.
+Santa comforts a distraught Karen, explaining that Frosty is made of magical Christmas snow and will return every winter.
+He then opens the door and the winter wind blows in magic snow to remake Frosty into a snowman.
+As they are about to put the hat on his head, Hinkle arrives, demanding the hat.
+Santa tells Hinkle he will never get another present unless he lets Frosty have the hat, then he makes him go write his apologies, promising he may get a present.
+Hinkle runs off, thinking he'll get a new hat.

-As the credits roll, Frosty leads a parade with the children, Hocus, the narrator (Jimmy Durante), the traffic cop, and the rest of the town, including Professor Hinkle who is now sporting his new hat.
-As the parade ends, Frosty boards Santa's sleigh, and they fly off to the North Pole, with Frosty altering the song's last line, saying, “I’ll be back on Christmas Day!”
+Santa revives Frosty, drops Karen off at her house, and then takes Frosty to the North Pole, promising that he will return every year with the magical Christmas snow.
+Frosty leads a parade with the children, Hocus, the narrator, the traffic cop and the rest of the town including a redeemed Hinkle with his new hat.
+As the parade ends, Frosty boards Santa's sleigh and they fly off to the North Pole with Frosty altering the song's last line saying “I'll be back on Christmas Day!”